 The Austrian Library Network (OBV) is the largest network of scientific and administrative libraries in Austria with about 90 participants, representing 70 individual institutions - including the Austrian National Library, the university libraries and the colleges of education; individual ministries, numerous technical colleges and other important collections (e.g. Austrian Academy of Sciences, Austrian Parliamentary Library, AK Wien, MAK and the Sigmund Freud Foundation).
 All participants share the same online cataloguing network.
-Journal and book holdings of 310 more institutions are held available, coming from an older central catalogue.

-The Austrian Central Catalogue includes 13.5 million titles with 25.7 million copies and 0.7 million journals (status: April 2019).
+The Austrian Central Catalogue includes 16.8 million titles with 30 million copies and 0.7 million journals (status: March 2021).